Cookware and bakeware: Carbon steel

 Carbon-steel cookware can be rolled or hammered into relatively thin sheets of dense material, which provides robust strength and improved heat distribution.
 Carbon steel accommodates high, dry heat for such operations as dry searing.
 Carbon steel does not conduct heat efficiently, but this may be an advantage for larger vessels, such as woks and paella pans, where one portion of the pan is intentionally kept at a different temperature than the rest.
 Like cast iron, carbon steel must be seasoned before use, usually by rubbing a fat or oil on the cooking surface and heating the cookware on the stovetop or in the oven.
 With proper use and care, seasoning oils polymerize on carbon steel to form a low-tack surface, well-suited to browning, Maillard reactions and easy release of fried foods.
-Carbon steel will easily rust if not seasoned and should be stored seasoned to avoid rusting.
+Carbon steel will easily rust if not seasoned and thoroughly dried after cleaning, and should be stored seasoned to avoid rusting.
 Carbon steel is traditionally used for crêpe and fry pans, as well as woks.

 Clad aluminium or copper

 Cladding is a technique for fabricating pans with a layer of efficient heat conducting material, such as copper or aluminum, covered on the cooking surface by a non-reactive material such as stainless steel, and often covered on the exterior aspect of the pan ("dual-clad") as well.
 Some pans feature a copper or aluminum interface layer that extends over the entire pan rather than just a heat-distributing disk on the base.
 Generally, the thicker the interface layer, especially in the base of the pan, the more improved the heat distribution.
-Claims of thermal efficiency improvements are, however, controversial, owing in particular to the limiting and heat-banking effect of stainless steel on thermal flows.
+However, claims of improved thermal efficiency are controversial, mainly due to the limiting and heat-retaining effects of stainless steel on heat flow.

 Aluminum is typically clad on both the inside and the exterior pan surfaces, providing both a stainless cooking surface and a stainless surface to contact the cooktop.
 Copper of various thicknesses is often clad on its interior surface only, leaving the more attractive copper exposed on the outside of the pan (see Copper above).

 Some cookware use a dual-clad process, with a thin stainless layer on the cooking surface, a thick core of aluminum to provide structure and improved heat diffusion, and a foil layer of copper on the exterior to provide the "look" of a copper pot at a lower price.